-What does it mean for something to be a luxury?
+What does it mean for something like business contracts to be labeled as luxuries?

 When we’re talking about luxuries we’re talking about things that add pleasure or comfort that aren’t absolutely necessary.
 You want them, but maybe you don’t really need them.